-Outside Sales Representatives are the best paid with the average salary hovering at around $18.98 per hour; Retail Store Assistant Managers, Consultant, Retails, and Sales Consultants also rank near the top of the list, pulling in $15.04, approximately $14.39, and $11.66, respectively.
-Production Operators at FedEx Office do not see much in the way of financial compensation and represent one of the lower-paid positions ($10.11 on average) at the company.
+Retail Managers are the best paid with the average salary hovering at approximately $19.20 per hour; Retail Store Assistant Managers, Sales Consultants, and Customer Service Associates also rank near the top of the list, pulling in around $15.04, $11.66, and $11.06, respectively.
+Financial compensation for Production Operators is rather low — on average only $10.11 — relative to the rest of the company.

 Years of Experience